oaalanism/intelligent-storage/README.md

 python3 launch_comparator.py [directory : optional]
 ```

 To highlight, directory must to have the structure described above in order to have a good operation of the programme.
-In the case that directory is not specified, the programm will seach the last *output* directory.
+In the case that directory is not specified, the programme will search the last *output* directory.